afreeorange/rsync-timemachine/README.md

 Future Work
 -----------

 * Rewrite the whole thing.
-Properly this time ;)
+Properly this time 😆
-* A Python port of both scripts for lulz.
 * Add real Time Machine mode to `prune`:
 ** Hourly snapshots for 24 hours
 ** Daily snapshots for past month
 ** Weekly snapshots for all previous months (oldest of these are removed per some policy (e.g. disk is full))
-* Think about how noone will ever use this except myself, so I should leave it alone and go for a walk.
+* Think about how no one will ever use this except myself, so I should leave it alone and go for a walk.

 License
 -------